The field studying digital hate is producing more research than ever. It is not producing enough conversation.

 Prof. Christoph Neuberger

-Professor of Media and Communication Studies (Digitalization and Participation), Freie Universität Berlin; Scientific Managing Director & Director, Weizenbaum-Institut
+Professor of Media and Communication Studies (Digitalization and Participation), Freie Universität Berlin; Scientific Managing Director and Director, Weizenbaum-Institut

 Asst.
 Prof. Roy Ka-Wei Lee